gruelingpine185/faction/README.md

 ## Building

-Faction uses a Makefile for the building process.
+Faction provides 2 options for building: using pure Makefiles or Cmake.

+### Using Makefiles

 For the first time the project is built, GLFW will also have to be built.
 Run:

 ```sh
 make glfw